Top Things to Do in Siem Reap, Cambodia for Every Traveler

 Disclaimer: This post contains affiliate links.
 If you click through and make a purchase, my blog may receive a commission at no additional cost to you.

-The first of the top 7 things to do in Siem Reap is, of course, to visit the UNESCO World Heritage site: Angkor Wat.
-With millions of tours available, it may seem overwhelming to choose the right one.
-I recommend selecting a tour that includes Angkor Wat, Ta Prohm (the Tomb Raider tomb), and my absolute favorite: Bayon Temple at Angkor Thom.
+The top thing to do in Siem Reap is, of course, to visit the UNESCO World Heritage Site, Angkor Wat.
+With countless tours available, it can feel overwhelming to choose the right one.
+I recommend selecting a tour that includes Angkor Wat, Ta Prohm (the Tomb Raider temple), and my personal favorite, Bayon Temple at Angkor Thom.

-Most tours cost around $15-$20 USD and include transportation.
+I normally recommend skipping tours, but for Angkor, you need a tour guide.
+The park is massive, requiring drives between temples.
+Cell service is limited, and without a guide, you risk getting lost, struggling to find parking, or being unable to look up information on each temple.
+The guided tour fee is between 15 and 20 USD and includes transportation to and throughout the site.
 If they are this inexpensive, they usually do not include the entrance fee into this World Heritage Site.
-A one-day pass is $37 USD.
+A one-day pass is 37 USD.
 Remember to dress modestly, as you'll be visiting sacred sites.
 This includes covering shoulders, knees, and midsections.

 Also known as the Landmine Museum, the historical exhibits of the Cambodia War Museum focus on the Khmer Rouge regime and the civil war in Cambodia.
 The museum showcases weaponry, military equipment, and vehicles used during the late 20th century.
 Cambodia, like its neighboring country Laos, is one of the most heavily affected by UXO landmines.
 To learn more, I highly recommend visiting this museum or one of the UXO museums in Laos.

-Visitors to the Cambodia War Museum can learn about the atrocities committed during the Khmer Rouge era and the ongoing efforts to clear landmines and support victims of landmine accidents.
-The museum serves as a powerful reminder of the country's tragic past, making it an absolute must-visit on the list of the top 7 things to do in Siem Reap
+Here, you can learn about the atrocities committed during the Khmer Rouge era and the ongoing efforts to clear landmines and support victims of landmine accidents.
+The museum serves as a powerful reminder of the country's tragic past, making it an absolute must-visit on the list of the top things to do in Siem Reap

-The cost to explore this museum is around $5 USD.
+The fee to explore this museum is 5 USD.

-Envision stilted, colorful houses perched high above a river, utilized for fishing and transportation by the villagers.
+Envision stilted, colorful houses perched high above a river, used for fishing and transportation by the villagers.
 This floating village tour of Kampong Phluk is a must-do during your time in Siem Reap.
-I visited after the wet season (in December/January), starting my tour by boat down the river, gaining a front-row glimpse into the locals' daily life.
-Afterward, we strolled along some of the roads in the fishing village, helping younger children practice their English, chatting with locals, and purchasing local goods to support the community.
+I visited after the wet season (in December/January), starting my tour with a boat ride down the river, gaining a front-row glimpse into the locals' daily lives.
+Afterward, we strolled along the roads of the fishing village, helping younger children practice their English, chatting with locals, and purchasing local goods to support the community.

-Later in the day, we enjoyed the sunset by boat and purchased coconuts, water, and snacks from the local shops floating by.
-Most tours cost around $12-$20 USD and include transportation to and from your hotel.
+Later in the day, we enjoyed the sunset by boat, purchasing coconuts, water, and snacks from the local floating market.
+Most tours cost around 12–20 USD and include transportation to and from your hotel.

 Click here for the one I did!